-Full name Lai Shui-shing, his grandfather and father were fishermen, and the 60-year-old said he has been fishing ever since he learned how to walk.
-Growing up on a fishing boat that took him wherever his family could sell their catches meant he never went to school, but that doesn't stop him from formulating insightful views on a range of subjects, starting with sustainable fishing.
+His full name is Lai Shui-shing.
+His grandfather and father were fishermen, and the 60-year-old said he has been fishing ever since he learned how to walk.
+Growing up on a fishing boat that took him wherever his family could sell their catches meant he never went to school, but that doesn’t stop him from formulating insightful views on a range of subjects, starting with sustainable fishing.

 Big Lai is very careful with how he catches fish.
 For instance, he uses a fishing net with a big mesh to avoid bycatches, and throws baby fish and crabs back to the sea.
 I saw this scene myself as I was among a filming crew that went to catch Big Lai in action for a short documentary on fishing.
 “There will be no more fish to catch very soon if we are also taking the children fish,” he said when I asked why he was religiously giving up part of every haul that he catches.

 His concern for the state of Hong Kong’s fishing industry was clear from the first time we met.
 “Hong Kong used to be a fishing village.
 It seems that our government has forgotten our roots.
 None of their policies helps the fishing industry; in fact, they are killing us.
 The obsession with reclamation is especially damaging for marine ecology.
 Life is tough for fishermen but the rewards are low.
 The youngest fishermen are in their 40s; we have no new blood.
 There will be no more fishermen left when those from my generation retire,” he lamented.

 Listening to what he said, I realised I have never looked at reclamation from the fishing community’s point of view.